-How to Make Mint Water (The Benefits of Drinking Hot Water Infused with Mint Leaves)
+Make Mint Water: Benefits of Hot Water Infused with Mint

 Mint is a perennial herb used for centuries to make tea, garnish desserts, and even season savory dishes.
 The refreshing taste of mint can be enjoyed all year long by making your own mint water.